ImmortalSoftwareSolutions/ImageCaptionGenerator/README.md

 Download all the necessary files from [Here](https://drive.google.com/drive/folders/1-GgbbDrP_K4gWyAkCUzv9q9Qmu-8VTrj?usp=sharing)

 To run the program:
-1. Download the required Libraries.
+1. Download the required libraries using command ```pip install -r requirements.txt```
-2. Download all the files from the above link and store it inside the repository folder.
+2. Download all the files from [Here](https://drive.google.com/drive/folders/1-GgbbDrP_K4gWyAkCUzv9q9Qmu-8VTrj?usp=sharing) and store it inside the repository folder.
 3. Run the code using ```streamlit run gui.py``` on terminal.